andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 Plan for the additional heist by setting new planning tokens (you no longer need a planning token on your current location).
 You may not use Fixer abilities during this phase, but you may use Character powers that impact this phase.

-## Special Rules

-* Before Part 2: the two people who are on the same tile can share ideas with each other between heists.
+Before Part 2: the two people who are on the same tile can share ideas with each other between heists.

 # The Final Score: Part 1